stcr/subscribe-to-comments-reloaded/subscribe-to-comments-reloaded/readme.txt

 4. Customize the notification messages with a the wonderful WordPress Rich Text Editor - WYSIWYG
 5. Customize the plugin's behavior
 6. Check the number of subscribers in your posts.
+7. Manage the subscriptions on the Frontend Side.

 == Upgrade Notice ==

+= v180212 =
+**Security Patch** This version add a patch for some security issues.
+**Fix Critical Bug** This version fix a critical bug causing issues with wrong database collations.

 = v170607 =
 **Fix Critical Bug** This version fix a critical bug on fresh installation regarding a database table creation.